GeorgeCrossIV/GeorgeCrossIV.github.io/_posts/2022-03-11-Create-shopping-cart-model-in-AstraDB.md

     INSERT INTO users (user_id, first_name, last_name, user_email) VALUES ('jim', 'Jim', 'Troubleshooter', 'jim@datastax.com');
     INSERT INTO users (user_id, first_name, last_name, user_email) VALUES ('joe', 'Joe', 'Operator', 'joe@datastax.com');
 ~~~

 # Results
 The reader should now have a functioning shopping cart database in the shopping_cart_data keyspace.

+# Next Steps
 The following activities are designed to use the shopping cart data:
 - Write a C# Shopping Cart MVC application using REST against Astra DB
 - Create a PowerBI report using Shopping Cart data in Astra DB